nowakelabs/aparavi-duplicate-tool/README.md

 - The CSV output files are added to `.gitignore` to prevent them from being tracked in version control
 - Each run creates a uniquely timestamped output file (e.g., `DuplicateFiles_Report_20250519-183446.csv`) to prevent overwriting previous reports
 - Duplicate filtering ensures each unique file content hash (dupKey) is processed only once
+- The duplicate cleanup feature is disabled by default and requires manual activation
+- Files in the main search directory are considered "originals" and won't be deleted
+- All deletions are logged to a timestamped log file for auditing and tracking
+- Always make backups before enabling the cleanup feature to delete duplicate files
 - You can adjust the `$LimitResults` parameter to control how many duplicate groups are processed
 - The script includes progress indicators and error handling for each duplicate key group